At Penn, patients have immediate access to the most innovative approaches to diagnosis and treatment of lung and airway diseases.

 - Penn physicians are well represented in the latest edition of America's Top Doctors and are listed among the region's best in Philadelphia Magazine's Top Docs™ issue.

-- In 2016, U.S. News & World Report ranked the Hospitals of the University of Pennsylvania-Penn Presbyterian fifth in the nation for pulmonology.
+- In 2017, U.S. News & World Report ranked the Hospitals of the University of Pennsylvania-Penn Presbyterian ninth in the nation for pulmonology.